-- the process from beginning to end?
-Who is involved in decision-making and approval of assigned time? - Discuss whether the program finds the director's assigned time sufficient to carry out administrative duties.
-Why? - Educational and administrative leadership does not include teaching responsibilities. - Baccalaureate program directors may cross-teach (or have other workload policy-related responsibilities) in the master's social work program as long as they meet the requirements of the program director standards.
-Principal responsibilities (51% or more) of their time should be dedicated solely to the baccalaureate level program. - The program may include all workload policy roles (e.g., teaching, administration, research, service, etc.) in the calculation of assigned time. - For example, the program director may typically teach a 4/4 workload and be released from one (1) course per semester (equating 25%). - Alternatively, the program director may be released from the institution's 20% research requirement and 5% service requirement to fulfill the 25%. - These are examples and the program must calculate according to their institution's unique workload policy. - Assigned time can be distributed across the year, as long as the program describes the sufficiency of release time each term the program is operating (e.g., 20% fall release + 40% spring release = 30% overall release). - Only one (1) program director is identified.
-Assigned time for administrative leadership cannot be distributed across multiple individuals. - Overload appointments are reviewed on a case-bycase basis.
+3.3.5: The program work program inclusive of all program options.
+Narrative discusses that this time is sufficient for each program option.
+Narrative identifies the (51% or more) of their time should be dedicated solely to the master's level program.
+The program may include all workload policy roles (e.g., teaching, administration, research, service, etc.) in the calculation of assigned time.
+For example, the program director may typically teach a 4/4 workload and be released from two (2) courses per semester (equating 50%).
+Alternatively, the program director may be released from the institution's 20% research requirement, 5% service requirement, and one (1) course per semester (equating 25%) to fulfill the 50%.
+These are examples and the program must calculate according to their institution's unique workload policy.
+Assigned time can be distributed across the year, as long as the program describes the sufficiency of release time each term the program is operating (e.g., 40% fall release + 60% spring release = 50% overall release).
+Only one (1) program director is identified.
+Assigned time for administrative leadership cannot be distributed across multiple individuals.
+Overload appointments are reviewed on a case-bycase basis.
 Programs must make the case for sufficiency of the program director's time dedicated to educational and administrative leadership.
+It is within the purview of the program to determine if the program director will be on a faculty or administrative / staff line.
+Use subheadings to clearly address each component of the standard.
+Each program option should be explicitly addressed in response to each standard. identifies the field education director. social work field education director inclusive of all program options. baccalaureate and master's social work program), the field director may fulfill this role for both program levels as long as they receive the required assigned time for MARK